BMW 6 Series (E24): 1980

 In 1980, the fuel-injection systems changed from Bosch L-jetronic to Bosch Motronic.
 The 635CSi central locking system could now be operated from the passenger door and trunk.

 1982 facelift

-In 1982 (model year 1983 in the US), the E24 platform changed from the E12 5 Series to the E28 5 Series, resulting changes to exterior styling, engines, chassis, suspension, electronics and the interior.
+In 1982 (1983 model year in the US), the E24 was updated with parts from E28 5 Series, resulting changes to exterior styling, engines, chassis, suspension, electronics and the interior.
 The struts in the new front suspension were double-linked ones, making the car less likely to dip under hard braking.
 The new rear axle was nearly identical to the trailing arm layout of the E28 528i, with a new pitman arm to control camber changes.
 Meanwhile, the ventilated rear discs had proven a needless complication and were replaced with solid ones.
 The rust protection was improved considerably along with the facelift.

 The 635CSi engine was updated to the 3430 cc M30B34, which used a smaller bore and longer stroke than the previous 3453 cc M90 engine.
 The 635CSi became available with a wide-ratio 5-speed manual or a 4-speed automatic transmission.